Soft, airy, and decadent, this Easy Tres Leches Cake with a sweet whipped cream and cinnamon topping will surely please everyone at the table!

 - Preheat oven to 350°F and grease a 13 x 9 inch baking dish with butter or cooking spray; set aside.

 For the Cake

-- In a large mixing bowl, beat together the cake mix, eggs, softened butter, and vanilla extract until well combined.
+- In a large mixing bowl, beat together the cake mix, eggs, milk, softened butter, and vanilla extract until well combined.